siv2r/bip-frost-signing/README.md

 Depending on the specific scheme that is used for tweaking, either the plain or the X-only threshold public key is required.
 For example, to do [BIP32][bip32] derivation, you call *GetPlainPubkey* to be able to compute the tweak, whereas [BIP341][bip341] TapTweaks require X-only public keys that are obtained with *GetXonlyPubkey*.

-[^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of FROST.
+[^arbitrary-tweaks]: It is an open question whether allowing *arbitrary* tweaks from an adversary affects the unforgeability of FROST.
+The standard tweaking used for [BIP32][bip32] derivation and [BIP341][bip341] Taproot corresponds to re-randomizing the threshold public key with an additive tweak, which has been proven to preserve unforgeability under the same AOMDL assumption (in the random oracle model) that underlies plain FROST[[GK24][rerandomized-frost]].

 The tweak mode provided to *ApplyTweak* depends on the application:
 Plain tweaking can be used to derive child public keys from a threshold public key using [BIP32][bip32].